dysfunc/blend.js/README.md

 #blend.js
-Micro-lib for performing shallow/deep copying of objects with support for array merging + dedup
+Micro library for performing shallow/deep copying of objects with support for array merging + dedup

 # Extend for Node, CommonJS, Browserify, AMD and Browser